rydmike/rydmike.github.io/blog_flutter_linting.md

 The [Effective Dart](https://pub.dev/packages/effective_dart) package, before it was deprecated, was a way to provide analysis options corresponding to the guidelines in [Effective Dart](https://dart.dev/guides/language/effective-dart) documentation.

 I still include both these deprecated packages in my comparison table, so you can see how they compare to currently commonly used linting rule sets.
-Since it is quite a long time ago since they were deprecated now, the comparison is only of historic interest.
-It does show how Dart has moved from being quite relaxed to adopting more stringent static analysis, by using more rules and by adding more static analysis rules to the Dart language, that can be used.
+As it is quite a long time ago since they were deprecated now, the comparison is only of historic interest.
+It shows how Dart has moved from being quite relaxed to adopting more stringent static analysis.
+Both by using more rules and also by adding more available static analysis rules to the Dart language.

 ### Official Dart Language Lints